 Bits Title Function (4) Flush Transmit Silo Line Setting this bit flushes the transmit silo for the selected line and terminates the DMA in progress.
 The contents of the transmit silo are invalidated.
 Disabling the transmitter does not flush the silo, it just inhibits character transmission.
 After the silo has been flushed, this bit is automatically cleared and a transmit interrupt is generated.
 (5) Data Set Change Enable When set, this bit enables the DMF32 to search for a transition in the modem receive signals for the selected line.
 Finding a change results in an entry into the receive silo with the data change bit set.
-If the data set change enable bit is clear, transitions on the receive modem lines for the selected line are ignored. ⟨7:6⟩ Maintenance Control Function Line Table 4-31 defines the maintenance control func- runction Line tion bits. ⟨8⟩ User Transmit This line is connected (via a jumper) to pin 18 of the respective line's 25-pin Cinch connector on the distribution panel.
+If the data set change enable bit is clear, transitions on the receive modem lines for the selected line are ignored. ⟨7:6⟩ Maintenance Control Function Line Table 4-30 defines the maintenance control function bits.
+(8) User Transmit This line is connected (via a jumper) to pin 18 of the respective line's 25-pin Cinch connector on the distribution panel.
 This pin is an EIA RS232-C unassigned pin that can be used for any purpose.
 (9) Data Terminal Ready This bit controls the Data Terminal Ready line (EIA RS-232-C circuit CD) connected to the modem.
 When bit(9) is set, the Data Terminal Ready line is in the ON state.
-If this bit is clear, the line is in the OFF state. ⟨10⟩ Data Signal Rate Select Bit $\langle 10 \rangle$ controls the Data Signal Rate Select line (EIA RS-232-C circuit CH) connected to the modem.
+If this bit is clear, the line is in the OFF state. ⟨10⟩ Data Signal Rate Select Bit \(10 \) controls the Data Signal Rate Select line (EIA RS-232-C circuit CH) connected to the modem.
 When this bit is set, the data signal rate select line is in the ON state.
 If the bit is clear, the line is in the OFF state.
 Data signal rate select is a read/write bit that is cleared by INIT, but is not affected by a Master Reset.
 (11) Secondary Request To Send This bit controls the Secondary Request to Send line (EIA RS-232-C circuit SCA) connected to the modem.
-When this bit is set, the Secondary Request to Send line is in the ON state; if the bit is clear, the line is in the OFF state.
+When this bit is set, the Secondary Request to Send line is in the ON state; if the bit is clear, the line is in the OFF state. ⟨12⟩ Request To Send Bit (12) controls the Request to Send line (EIA RS-232-C circuit CA) connected to the modem.

-Table 4-30 Indirect Registers [8] Through [15] Functions (Cont)

-Bits Title Function ⟨12⟩ Request To Send Bit (12) controls the Request to Send line (EIA RS-232-C circuit CA) connected to the modem.
 When this bit is set, the Request to Send line is in the ON state; if the bit is clear, the line is in the OFF state.

+Table 4-29 Indirect Registers [8] Through [15] Functions (Cont)

+Market Market State of the Stat

+Bits Title Function

-(14:13) Unused Bits ⟨15⟩ PREEMPT This bit may be set by the program to preempt silo output.
+(14:13) Unused Bits

+(15) PREEMPT This bit may be set by the program to pre- empt silo output.
 When set, transmisssion is halted.
 The user may then load the transmit character indirect register.
-The low byte loaded is transmitted and the silo is reenabled.
-This allows the program to interrupt a silo or DMA transmission, send a character (presumably an XON or XOFF), then continue silo or DMA transmission.
+The low byte loaded is transmitted and the silo is reen- abled.
+This allows the program to interrupt a silo or DMA transmission, send a character (presumably an XON or XOFF), then contin- ue silo or DMA transmission.
 No characters are lost; the preempt character is merely inserted into the effective transmit output stream.
-Loading the character into the indirect register clears this bit.
+Loading the character into the indi- rect register clears this bit.

-Table 4-31 Maintenance Control Function Bits
+Table 4-30 Maintenance Control Function Bits